Rent and Hidden Costs

 Council tax

-Students generally have a favourable position with regard to council tax.
+Students generally have a favorable position with regard to council tax.

 If you are living in a property occupied only by full time students, you can gain exemption from the tax in most cases.
 However, if you are going to live with anyone who is not a full time student, you may have to pay some council tax.
 Further leaflets are available on the subject and, if in doubt, you should seek advice from your local council tax office, your Students' Union Welfare Office or your Accommodation Service Office.